TanayGawade/TanayGawade/README.md

 🎓 I am Tanay Gawade, a tech enthusiast (specializing in AI and ML).
 I am also Pursuing my Masters in AI and will graduate in mid-2025.

-👨‍💻 I enjoy contributing to Open Source Projects and have contributed to several Gigantic Organizations including, Material UI, Microsoft, Amazon, Webhint, and countless others.
+👨‍💻 I enjoy contributing to Open Source Projects.
 I am really enthusiastic about learning new technology.
 I learned python and Machine Learning tools that help me analyze data and give necessary feedback to projects.
 Currently am also learning tensor flow and pytorch that are necessary for any AI enginneer.

 🎸 Outside the world of tech too, I enjoy playing guitar, edting videos and  photography.
 Capturing the moments is what I like the most.